- View permissions for viewing content in the Help Center knowledge base. View permissions include both internal and external users.

 - Managers is active by default and gives only Guide admins edit and publish permission.

-- Editors and publishers (Enterprise only) can be activated on Enterprise and gives all agents and admins edit permission, but gives only Guide admins publish permission.
+- Editors and publishers (this requires Enterprise) gives all agents and admins edit permission, but gives only Guide admins publish permission.

 You can create management permissions based on user segments.
 On Professional, edit and publish permissions are assigned together, to a user segment of agents.
 On Enterprise, editing and publishing permissions are separate, so that they can be assigned to different user segments.